Rusty-Mothertruckers/rustymothertruckers.com/content/post/20210309-themes-polls-and-voting.md

 ## List of current theme ideas

 These ideas are the themes currently on the longlist that will be used as the basis for the first round of voting next week, Friday 19 March 2021.
 Not all themes on this list will necessarily be included in the voting, but this list is provided in the interests of transparency, and to limit the potential for duplicate submissions.
+In no particular order:

 1. Corruption
 2. It's Spreading